 THE RIGHTS OF THE OWNERS of the Bonds are subject to the applicable provisions of the federal bankruptcy laws and any other similar laws affecting the rights of creditors of political subdivisions generally, and may be limited by general principles of equity which permit the exercise of judicial discretion.
 The Bonds are special limited obligations of the Authority secured solely by a lien on and pledge of the Pledged Revenues as described above and do not constitute an indebtedness or general obligation of the Authority or the State or any State agency or political corporation or political subdivision of the State.
-Owners of the Bonds shall never have the right to demand payment of principal and interest out of any funds raised or to be raised by taxation by the State or any State agency or political corporation or political subdivision of the State.
+Owners of the Bonds shall never have the right to demand payment of principal and interest out of any funds raised or to be raised by taxation by the State or any State agency or political subdivision of the State.

-THE AUTHORITY HAS RESERVED THE RIGHT TO ISSUE ADDITIONAL BONDS, which shall be on parity with the Bonds, for the purpose of financing, in whole or in part, the Commission Program as authorized by the Act (as such terms are defined in the Resolution).
-The Authority has also reserved the right to issue any bonds, notes, or other obligations that are secured with a pledge junior and subordinate to the pledge of Pledged Revenues pertaining to the Bonds.
+The Authority has issued its Unemployment Compensation Obligation Assessment Revenue Bonds, Series 2010A ("Series 2010A Bonds"), which are secured by a first lien on and pledge of the Pledged Revenues on parity with the Bonds.
+THE AUTHORITY HAS RESERVED THE RIGHT TO ISSUE ADDITIONAL BONDS ("Parity Bonds") secured on parity with the Bonds and the Series 2010A Bonds, for the purpose of financing, in whole or in part, the Commission Program as authorized by the Act (as such terms are defined in the Resolution).
+The Authority has also reserved the right to issue any bonds, notes, or other obligations that are secured with a pledge junior and subordinate to the pledge of Pledged Revenues pertaining to the Bonds, the Series 2010A Bonds, and any Parity Bonds.
+December 16, 2010 Page 3